californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Traffic Misdemeanors In California?

-As with felonies, there are no misdemeanor classes, but the penalties for these offenses are penalized are left to the judge’s decisions.
-Possible penalties include up to $5,000 in fines, up to one year of incarceration, or the removal of a person’s driver’s license.
+As with felonies, there are no misdemeanor classes, but the penalties for these offenses are typically left to the judge’s discretion.
+Possible penalties may include up to $5,000 in fines, up to one year of incarceration, or the removal of a person’s driver’s license.

 Examples Of Traffic Misdemeanors In California?